Sierra de la Ventana (mountains)

-The Sierra de la Ventana (also Sierras de Ventania) is a mountain range in Buenos Aires Province, and one of only two located within the Pampas ecosystem.
+The Sierra de la Ventana (also Sierras de Ventania) is a mountain range in Buenos Aires Province, and one of only two located within the Pampas ecosystem alongside the Tandilia mountain range.

 Overview

 Bounded approximately by the Laguna del Monte, Guaminí at its northwestern end and the Atlantic Ocean to its southwest, the Sierra de la Ventana lies on a precambrian base formed around 2.2 billion years ago, and is interspersed with granite, granodiorite, and amphibole deposits.

 Characterized by its escarpments, this orography prevented the deposit of significant amounts of loess, and made the area the least propitious for agriculture within the Pampas; sunflower fields are common along the foot of the range.
 Its soils feature an A-AC-C horizonation, not unlike those found along the Appalachian range.
 Its climate is somewhat colder and drier than that prevailing in the surrounding Humid Pampas, though the range receives more rainfall than the Semi-arid Pampas located to the west.
 Sizable extensions of lacebark pines grow along the range, possibly introduced from Asia.

 Peppered by caves and grottoes, the range is relatively modest in height and extension, and exceeds 1000 m (3280 ft) at only six points.
 These peaks are: